JunruYao/ctn0083-replication/README.md

 Variable definitions follow the official NIDA data dictionary (`CTN0083-Data-Dictionary.xlsx`), which is also available on the NIDA study page.

+Due to NIDA data use restrictions, the raw dataset is not included in this repository.
+All results shown in `output/` and `figures/` were generated from this dataset and are provided for inspection.

 ---

+## Repository structure

+This repository is organized to mirror the logical flow of the replication, from data cleaning to the final analyses.
+The entire project is designed to run from start to finish using a single entry point (`run_all.R`), which calls each script in the correct order.

+The main components are:

+ctn0083_replication_repo/
+├── R/
+│   ├── 01_load_clean.R        # Load the raw data and construct the analytic sample (N = 254)
+│   ├── 02_table1.R            # Reproduce Table 1 (descriptive characteristics)
+│   ├── 03_primary_poisson.R   # Primary analysis: Poisson models, rates, and contrasts
+│   └── 04_secondary.R         # Secondary analysis: reproduce Appendix 3 p-values
+├── run_all.R                  # Run the full analysis pipeline
+├── SAP.docx                   # Statistical Analysis Plan
+├── README.md                  # Project overview and replication report
+├── data/
+│   └── CTN_FINAL.csv          # Final analysis-ready dataset (not tracked on GitHub)
+├── output/                    # All generated tables and numeric results │   ├── table1_replication.csv
+│   ├── table2_replication.csv
+│   ├── poisson_emm_wave1.csv
+│   ├── poisson_emm_wave2.csv
+│   ├── poisson_contrasts_wave1.csv
+│   ├── poisson_contrasts_wave2.csv
+│   └── secondary_results_appendix3.csv
+└── figures/                   # generated figure
+│   └── site_rates.png

+The analysis workflow is as follows.
+First, `01_load_clean.R` loads the dataset and constructs the analytic sample used in the manuscript.
+Then, `02_table1.R` produces the descriptive Table 1.
+Next, `03_primary_poisson.R` runs the main Poisson models and computes site-specific rates and contrasts.
+Finally, `04_secondary.R` reproduces all p-values reported in Appendix 3.
+The script `run_all.R` simply runs these steps in order and saves all generated tables and figures to the `output/` and `figures/` folders.

 ## Analytic sample definition (N = 254)